ABOUT WU(HAO) TAI CHI

 Besides perfecting his postures, he often challenged strong young men to verify what he learned.
 He would research and modify his skills, day and night, until he felt satisfied.
 Whenever he understood something, he would write it down on the wall.
 Today, the notes he and Mr. Wu Yu-Xiang made are still in the walls of the training hall of their home in Yongnian County.
 Eventually, he wrote the "5 Secret Words", "Posture and Boxing Skills Application", "The Secret of Pushing Hands", "Post-Analysis of Wang Zhong-Yue theory", "Thirteen Posture Song", and a hand-written taijiquan manual personally calligraphed by Mr. Li Yi-Yu.

-The Next Generations - Wu and Haochenguan
+Next Generations - Wu and Hao

 Mr. Li Yi-Yu had the same limitation as the earlier taijiquan generations.
 Because of his royal status, Mr. Li Yi-Yu taught his skills to very few students.